thunderdust/Solaris/catalog.md

     [After-sale Service Agent]
     This group of employees are responsible for dealing with the after-sale services.

-    [Sales Accountants]
+    [Accountants]
-    Sales accountants need to prepare the sales reports for managers and marketing executives.
+    Accountants need to prepare the sales reports for managers.

 **3. Describe each of their work flow: WHAT are they responsible for?
 WHEN, WHERE and WHAT do they work?**

-    Each of the 3 types of users involved in this business plays their own roles and collaborates with each other to deliver a better sales results for the company.
+    Each of the different types of users involved in this business plays their own roles and collaborates with each other to deliver a better sales results for the company.

-    [ General Managers ]
+    1. General Managers

-    1) Management of human resources:
+    1.1 < Management of human resources >
     Working in his office, when there are new joiners, he is responsible to create the account and the profile for the new employee.
     When there are leavers, he is responsible for deactivating the account for the leaver.
     Manager is also responsible for assessing and evaluating employees, and deciding the salary and position adjustments.

-    2) Business decision making
+    1.2 < Business decision making >

     Managers need to make decisions on purchases, inventory, sales and so on based on his judgement and sales manager's suggestions.

-    [ Sales Managers ]
+    2. Sales Managers

-    1) Market analysis and strategy making
+    2.1 < Market analysis and strategy making >
     It's the responsibility of them to analyze the market situations, including the laptop purchase price changes, comparisons of laptop vendors, the market demand trends and so on.
 They also need to combine the analysis result with the current sales performances, and make suggestions for future strategies.

-    2) Product promotions:
+    2.2 < Product promotion >
-    When the sales for some products perform poorly or there is a demand to increase sales for certain products, it's the job of marketing executives to conduct product promotions.
+    When the sales for some products perform poorly or there is a demand to increase sales for certain products, it's the job of sales managers to conduct product promotions.

+    2.3 < Guide sales representatives >

+    Sales managers are also responsible to guide the work of sales representatives, especially for the new-comers.

-    [ Sales Representative]
+    3. Sales Representative

-    1) Sell laptops (to customers):
+    3.1 Execute sales
     Sales representative can work in his office, or at the appointment with clients.
 When sales representatives meet clients, their job is to sell laptops to clients by demonstrating products to clients, giving them suggestions or recommendations about which laptop to purchase, and eventually persuading them to buy the products.

-    2) Confirm orders with customers and submit orders:
+    3.2 Order confirmation and submission
+    .
-    After customers agree to buy the product, sales representatives need to confirm the order with them, and submit the signed orders back to the company.
+    After customers agree to buy the product, sales representatives need to confirm the detailed order with them, and submit the signed orders back to the company.

-    3) Submit sales results:
+    3.3 Report sales results:

     When a deal with customers is finished, sales representatives need to submit the details of the deal (deal number, deal date, laptop model, quantity of purchase, deal price, client name, client contact information, etc) to the accounting department.

-    [After-sale Service Agent]
+    4. After-sale Service Agent

     1) Handle after-sale service requests at the service center of the company.

-    [ Sales Accountant ]
+    [ Accountant ]

     1) Sum up sales amount
     Accountants have to do summation of sales amount weekly, monthly, quarterly or yearly according to specific situations.